Glossary of Terms

 The Payment Card Industry and Data Security Standard (PCI-DSS) requires organizations that work with credit cards to implement security measures to protect cardholder data and prevent credit card fraud.

-A method for testing the strength of a company’s security posture, which engages a team to launch cyberattacks on the network to test for vulnerabilities.
-Most security experts caution against overreliance on pentests at the expense of ongoing security measures because it simply provides a snapshot from a single point in time.
+Pentesting is a method for testing the strength of a company’s security posture, which engages a team to launch cyberattacks on the network to test for vulnerabilities.
+Most security experts caution against over-reliance on pentests at the expense of ongoing security measures because it simply provides a snapshot of security posture at a single point in time.

-Any information that is associated with a person’s identity and which can be used to profile an individual.
+Personally Identifiable Information is any information that is associated with a person’s identity and which can be used to profile an individual.
 Examples include name, address, email address, cell phone number, and other sensitive details.
-This type of data is sought after by cyberattackers in data breaches for the purpose of stealing identities and/or selling the information on the dark web.
+This type of data is sought after by cyber attackers in data breaches for the purpose of stealing identities and/or selling the information on the dark web.

-A holistic view of an organization’s security readiness, based on the sum of cataloged vulnerabilities, security technologies and processes in place, and the overall ability to detect and respond to threats or attacks.
+A posture assessment provides a holistic view of an organization’s security readiness, based on the sum of cataloged vulnerabilities, security technologies and processes in place, and the overall ability to detect and respond to threats or attacks.

 Role-Based Access Control (RBAC) is a method of restricting network access based on the roles of individual users within an enterprise.
 RBAC helps ensure that employees access only the information they need to do their jobs and prevents them from accessing information that isn’t relevant to their role.
 Roles could include “end user,” “administrator,” “executive,” and more.

-An acronym for Software as a Service, a usage model where software is hosted in the cloud by a third-party and accessed on demand, via subscription.
+SaaS is the acronym for Software as a Service, a usage model where software is hosted in the cloud by a third party and accessed on demand, via subscription.

-A suite of solutions that helps discover, protect, and monitor third-party SaaS applications and platforms to prevent security concerns, like misconfigurations.
+SSPM is a suite of solutions that helps discover, protect, and monitor third party SaaS applications and platforms to prevent security concerns, like misconfigurations.

-An isolated area of the network set up as a test environment, which is designed to mirror the end user network environment.
+A sandbox is an isolated area of the network that is set up as a test environment and designed to mirror the end user network environment.
 It is used to test code or inspect potential threats.

 Instituted in 2002, SOX is a U.S. regulation designed to protect investors from accounting fraud by requiring specific practices in financial reporting and record keeping.

-A collaborative approach that joins the forces of Security and IT to eliminate silos and fortify cross-functional workflows for more secure platforms and computing environments.
+SacOps is a collaborative approach that joins Security and IT to eliminate silos and fortify cross-functional workflows for more secure platforms and computing environments.

-The group within an organization that is responsible for testing and maintaining the security of the company’s network infrastructure and building or sourcing solutions.
-They are responsible for setting policy, as well as investigating suspicious cyber activities.
-Because they have a lot of ground to cover with limited resources, security teams often rely on automated solutions in SaaS environments.
+The Security Team is the group within an organization responsible for testing and maintaining the security of the company’s network infrastructure and building or sourcing solutions.
+It is responsible for setting policy, as well as investigating suspicious cyber activities.
+Because there is a lot of ground to cover with limited resources, security teams often rely on automated solutions in SaaS environments.

-A cybersecurity method that flags anomalous activities of users, based on profiles of their typical habits and behaviors.
+User Entity and Behavior Analytics is a cybersecurity method that flags anomalous user activities based on profiles of their typical habits and behaviors.

-An exploit by cyberattackers that takes advantage of a vulnerability that is unknown to the software provider or through a known vulnerability that does not yet have a patch.
+A “zero day” is an exploit by cyber attackers that takes advantage of a vulnerability that is unknown to the software provider, or through a known vulnerability that does not yet have a patch.